Applying to the Program

 - Why you are pursuing training in School Psychology rather than in other mental health disciplines (e.g., school counseling, clinical psychology, marriage and family counseling).

-- Considering your total application, what are your major strengths and weaknesses with respect to the School Psychology program.
+- Considering your total application, what you feel are your major strengths and weaknesses with respect to the School Psychology program.

 Admission requirements for School Psychology Program: